-- Press seam allowances towards the borders.
+- Press seam allowances toward the borders.

-- Measure the quilt through its horizontal midpoint and cut or construct two borders that length to use along the top and bottom edges of the quilt.
+- Measure the quilt through its horizontal midpoint, and cut or construct two borders that length to use along the top and bottom edges of the quilt.

 - Sew borders to the quilt, matching seams where side borders and corners meet and then matching midpoints and along the entire edge.